Data Schema

 Object Detection

-Polygon (bounding box) around the logo
+Polygon around the logo

 Supplier Company Registration